 of the current global trade compliance landscape.
 Maintaining an

 effective trade compliance program is a great way to take proactive

 Below, we’ll explore three of the top trade compliance issues for

 high tech manufacturers and tips on how to overcome them.

-who happens to be present.
+happens to be present.
 Unfortunately, this practice violates trade

 compliance laws and can lead to serious fines.
 Particularly with